Read more about

 The Republic of Austria uses its national flag as a civil flag, civil and naval ensign.
 In the 18th century, Austria adopted the flag as its naval ensign, and it became the country’s national flag in 1918.
 This flag comes in second after Denmark’s as the oldest national flag around the world.
-After the Second World War on May 1, 1945, Austria re-adopted the flag which has been in use since 1191.

 Description and Symbolism